arturhefczyc/youtube-dl-nas/README.md

 * MIN_SLEEP - minimum numbers of second to sleep between downloading next file, applies to playlist download, default: '5'
 * MAX_SLEEP - maximum numbers of seconds to sleep between downloading next file, applies to playlist download, default: '30'
 * RM_CACHE_DIR - in case of download problems, you may want to clear cache before each download, set to 'true' or 'yes' to activate, default: 'false'
-* PLAYLIST - if set to 'yes' or 'true' files will be stored in subfolders named after playlist name or 'NA' if the files are not part of a playlist
+* PLAYLIST - if set to 'yes' or 'true' files will be stored in sub-folders named after playlist name or 'NA' if the files are not part of a playlist
+* SKIP_TEMP - if set to 'true' skips downloading content to temp folder and moving it to destination.
+Useful in connection with PLAYLIST as the playlist folders are not moved correctly.

 Docker image on Docker Hub: https://hub.docker.com/r/arhef/youtube-dl-nas